leanderseige/watchtvwatch/README.md

 # Watch-TV-Watch

-Who's gonna decide what we're watching on TV tonight?
+Who decides what we're going to watch on TV tonight?
 If this question sounds familar to you then this device is for you.

-The Watch-TV-Watch determines based on the current date who's turn it is to decide what the family is going to watch on TV tonight.
-It also has a button to initiate a random selection regardless of the current date.
-Besides that there are rumors that the Watch-TV-Watch has a secret web interface to manipulate the final decision, but -- **Ssshht!** -- maybe not everybody must know these technical details.
+The Watch TV Watch uses the current date to determine whose turn it is to decide what the family will watch on TV tonight.
+It also has a button that triggers a random selection regardless of the current date.
+There are also rumors that the Watch TV Watch has a secret web interface to manipulate the final decision, but -- ssshht! -- maybe not everyone needs to know those technical details.